worshamweb/simple-kubernetes-cluster/README.md

 - ConfigMap and Secret for configuration management
 - ArgoCD deployment using Helm for GitOps capabilities

+## EKS Requirements

+Note that EKS has certain requirements that cannot be bypassed:
+- Subnets must be in at least two different Availability Zones
+- Control plane needs multi-AZ for high availability
+- Worker nodes can be in a single AZ to minimize costs

 ## Cost Considerations

-This prototype has been optimized for learning while providing enough resources to run ArgoCD:
+This prototype has been optimized for demonstration purposes while providing enough resources to run ArgoCD:

 - **EKS Control Plane**: ~$0.10/hour ($2.40/day, $73/month) - Not covered by free tier
 - **Worker Node**: t3a.medium instance ~$0.038/hour ($0.91/day, $27.74/month)